yzwijsen/chatgpt-powershell/README.md

 6. To exit the script, type `exit` and press Enter 🚪.
 7. To reset the conversation and start a new one, type `reset` and press Enter 🔄.

-## 📚 Functions

-- `Initialize-SystemMessage`: Sets the initial system message that sets the context for the AI 🌐.
-- `Invoke-ChatGPT`: Sends a message to ChatGPT and

 ## 📖 Example

 ```plaintext